 Daphne BRYANT, the late Sylvia Vansard's vengeful, identical twin sister from England.
 Portrayed by Shirley Cameron.

-Edward "Eddie" BUCHANAN, Reg MacDonald's new boss at the Paddington Town Hall (ie. the TC of the TH), who becomes enamoured with Trixie O'Toole.
+Edward "Eddie" BUCHANAN, the new Town Clerk and Reg MacDonald's boss at the Paddington Town Hall (ie. the TC of the TH), who becomes enamoured with Trixie O'Toole.
 Portrayed by Brian Moll.

-Ian BUCHANAN, Reg MacDonald's first boss at the Paddington Town Hall (ie. the TC of the TH).
+Ian BUCHANAN, the Town Clerk, Reg MacDonald's first boss at the Paddington Town Hall (ie. the TC of the TH).
+Brother of Eddie Buchanan.
 Portrayed by John Rayner.

 Mrs BUCHANAN, the TC's mother, who owns a Mona Vale beach house which Edie MacDonald manages to burn down.